 "The irony is that the market will soon see Battlefield 6 sales figures.
 If orders are high, buyers will demand a premium.
 The question arises: why make an offer right now?
 Perhaps it would have been smarter to do it six months ago, when the Battlefield 6 data was unknown."

-The deal adds $20 billion in debt to EA through a potentially high-interest Single B loan.
-According to Bazinet's calculations, the internal rate of return (IRR) on the project is not high:
+The deal adds $20 billion of debt to EA through a potentially high-interest Single B loan.
+According to Bazinet's calculations, the internal rate of return (IRR) on the project is low: